Sonnet 450

 Yet in disgrace they stand still proud and straight

-To flout the frozen manacles they wear;
+To mock the frozen manacles they wear;

-But winter’s mischief still is not here done
+But winter’s mischief still is not here done,

 Bright brazen rays with which he soon must fight.

-Here in subnivean warmth I gaze and dream
+Here in subnivean warmth I gaze and dream;

 © Loubert S Suddaby.
 All Rights Reserved.